certifaction/cli/README.md

 >#### Description
 >Digitally mark the document given as input as retracted.
 The document must be already signed.
 If the input parameter and the --hash flag are omitted, then the command will take its input from stdin.
-All signature request for give file will be canceled.
+All signature requests for given file will be canceled.
 >#### Flags
 >```
->--hash            String, the hash of the document to sign
+>--hash            String, the hash of the document to retract
 >--note            Optional note to be saved together with the signature
 >```